+Students, staff and faculty of the Stanford Community are invited to submit nominations for the President’s Awards for Excellence through Diversity.
 These awards honor individuals and programs that have made exceptional contributions to enhancing and supporting diversity (broadly defined) within the Stanford University community.
 The awards are intended to recognize that a diverse campus community enhances our institutional excellence by broadening and strengthening the university's mission of teaching, learning and scholarship.

 The awards recognize contributions to diversity in many aspects of university life.
-Examples include: development of innovative recruitment programs that attract students, staff, and/or faculty who add to Stanford's diversity (broadly defined); exceptional mentoring of students whose background, experience, and interests contribute to diversity on campus; development and implementation of effective advancement opportunities for our diverse population of employees; development of curricular and/or research projects on topics focusing on peoples' identities, origins and cultures within the United States and globally that enrich students' education in novel ways; and development or enhancement of activities that build community within and among diverse groups of students, staff, and faculty.
+Examples include: development of innovative recruitment programs that attract faculty, staff, and/or students who add to Stanford's diversity (broadly defined); exceptional mentoring of students whose background, experience, and interests contribute to diversity on campus; development and implementation of effective advancement opportunities for our diverse population of employees; development of curricular and/or research projects on topics focusing on peoples' identities, origins and cultures within the United States and globally that enrich students' education in novel ways; and development or enhancement of activities that build community within and among diverse groups of students, staff and faculty.

 AWARDS: Three awards may be conferred each year: one award to a campus unit (department, program, or office), one award to a faculty or staff member, and one award to a student or student organization.
 Nominations are valid for one year.

-SELECTION PROCESS: Nominations will be reviewed by the President's Diversity Awards Committee and award announcements will be made in June.
+SELECTION PROCESS: Nominations will be reviewed by The President's Diversity Awards Committee and award announcements will be made in June.